Mental Health Counseling Admissions Requirements

 Please Note: The MHC program begins in the fall semester only.

 In addition to the materials and credentials outlined in the general admission requirements, the following are also required:

 To be considered for entry into the program as a matriculated student:

-- Minimum undergraduate GPA of at least 3.0.*
+- Undergraduate GPA of at least 3.0 is recommended.*

 - Undergraduate course in Abnormal Psychology is recommended.